Viglino/iconicss/README.md

 <img src="https://raw.githubusercontent.com/github/explore/6c6508f34230f0ac0d49e847a326429eefbfc030/topics/css/css.png" width="75" align="left" />

-### More than 250 pure CSS3 icons set.
+### More than 250 pure CSS3 icons!
 [Look at the demo page!](http://viglino.github.io/iconicss/)

-Each icon uses a single single anchor element (one div) and just one color: the `currentColor` (and transparent) except for the colored icons (as the name suggests).
+Each icon uses a single anchor element (one div) and just one color: the `currentColor` (and transparent) except for the colored icons (as the name suggests).
 Thus they can easily be included in a page with a single element and use the current color.

 ## Why use iConicss?

-* Because CSS3 is now widely suported by all main browsers
+* Because CSS3 is now widely suported by all main browsers.
-* Because it may result in cool transition and morphing effects when changing icons
+* Because it may result in cool transition and morphing effects when changing icons.
 * Because it's fun!
 Like building a Lego:registered: model with a limited set of bricks.

 ## Known limitation